-The test data obtained from Daland consists of 96 disyllabic English nonce words consisting of six segments.
-These words were rated on a five-point Likert rating scale and aggregated over a set of subjects.
+The test data obtained from Daland et al. (2011) consists of 96 disyllabic English nonce words, each six segments long.
+These nonce words were rated on a five-point Likert rating scale by 48 native English speakers and aggregated over a set of subjects.
+All stimuli were presented orthographically.
 The main goal of Daland et al. (2011) was to compare the acceptability of different onsets in English.
-These nonce words accordingly consist of a set of 48 complex onsets and four tails.
-Each onset was paired with two different tails.
+These nonce words accordingly consist of a set of 48 complex onsets (e.g., [tw], [vr], [bl], etc.) and six "tails" to complete the word (e.g., [-atɪf], [-ɛzɪg], etc.).
+Each onset was paired with two of the six tails, resulting in a total of 96 nonce words.
 Models were fit to the same English training data set described in the previous section, and the 96 nonce words (including tails) were scored by the fitted models.
 We used these scores as predictors in a linear regression model that uses the mean word ratings across participants as its output feature.
 Because scores were aggregated across subjects, there were no random effects in the model.